Skip to Content

 Editorial Policies

 We at Gazetteer SF believe that “unbiased” reporting is a bit of a flawed concept.
-After all, our very human reporters make choices every day about who and what to include in articles — choices shaped by their own perspectives, and those of their editor.
+After all, every day our very human reporters make choices informed by their own perspectives about which stories to write, what information to include, who we mention, and so on.

 Instead of the “view from nowhere,” we have a more realistic promise: We will provide readers with accurate, fair, informative, unique, and entertaining coverage, written by people who have skin in the game.
 We live and work here, too, and we care deeply about holding power to account, telling stories that matter, and helping readers learn more about the city around them.

-Any correction requests can be sent to the editor of Gazetteer SF at cat@gazetteer.co.
+Any correction requests can be sent to info@gazetteer.co.

 General reporting policies

-- Accuracy is a reporter’s primary job.
+• Accuracy is a reporter’s primary job.
 They should work hard to meet this standard.
-Should they become aware of any errors, questions of accuracy, or confusion, they should immediately coordinate with their editor to issue an appropriate correction or clarification.
+Should they become aware of any errors, questions of accuracy, or confusion, they should immediately issue an appropriate correction or clarification if needed.

-- Any significant changes to a story post-publication will be accompanied by an editor’s note explaining what changes were made, and why.
+• Any significant changes to a story post-publication will be accompanied by a Correction of Editor’s Note.

-- Coverage decisions and other editorial choices are made exclusively by the editors and reporters of Gazetteer.
-Business-side colleagues are kept at arms’ length, and do not decide what we cover, or how.
+• Coverage decisions and other editorial choices are made exclusively by the reporters of Gazetteer.
+Business-side colleagues do not decide what we cover, or how.

 Attribution

-- All images and embedded multimedia must be properly credited.
-Any AI-generated text or images must be clearly marked as such.
+• All images and embedded multimedia must be properly credited.

 Seeking comment